baltimoreheritage/vacant-buildings-101/_guides/report-code-violations.md

 The app allows you to save your contact information so you do not need to input your email or phone number every time you submit a request.
 It also allows you to browser recent requests and receive notifications when a city employee closes on of your 311 service requests.

-### Use 311.baltimorecity.gov
+### Use balt311.baltimorecity.gov

-Submitting 311 requests with 311.baltimorecity.gov offers you a similar experience to the smartphone app.
+Submitting 311 requests with balt311.baltimorecity.gov offers you a similar experience to the smartphone app.
 You may prefer using the website if you want to provide a detailed description and are more comfortable typing on a keyboard.
-The website does *not* save your contact information so, if you do want to include it, you need to input your information every time you make a request.

 ## 3. Following up on 311 service requests